When Is the Best Time to Buy Plane Tickets?

 How far in advance should you book flights?

-However, new data from CheapAir’s recently released ninth annual Airfare Study, which analyzed 917 million flight prices in more than 8,000 markets across the United States, determined that the best day to buy domestic flights is 70 days before departure.
+New data from CheapAir’s recently released tenth annual Airfare Study, which analyzed 917 million flight prices in more than 8,000 markets across the United States, determined that the best day to buy flights is 42 days before departure.
 Keep in mind, the report does note that when booking airline tickets, there are many factors that impact how far in advance travelers should secure their flights.
 Seat location, flight experience, destination and price all determine when to purchase in order to receive the best deal.

 What is the cheapest day to fly?